Some Blogger blog owners, having overlooked the reality of custom domain renewal, discover their mistake too late.

 We see various queries, in Blogger Help Forum: How Do I?, about domain registration, after it's too late.

 My blog now displays a search page!
-Have I been hacked?
+Have I been hacked?or maybe

 My blog is showing content that my kids should not see!